 1 dessertspoon nut butter (I like cashew.
 Don’t use peanut)

 1 tbs milled flaxseed or milled chia seed

 Blueberries or raspberries or strawberries (or any combination), to taste

 OPTIONAL: cinnamon and or ginger with banana instead of berries, just for a change

 Soak the oats overnight in the same nut milk you use to cook with.
 This breaks down the fibres in the oats.
 Leave it in the fridge covered over.

 In the morning, melt the coconut oil in the pan first Add the oats and milk mixture Add the nut butter Cook for around 3 minutes, chopping up the nut butter into the oat mixture to blend it in When cooked sufficiently, add a pinch of seasalt and stir

 Remove from heat.
 Mix in the milled flaxseed or chia seed (chia seed absorbs more liquid so you may need a little extra nut milk, depending on the brands used)

 Add the berries on top and serve.

 What are your favourite breakfasts?
 Do you prefer cooked or something simple?
 Let us know.
 If you enjoyed this here’s a simple recipe for a delicious soup that makes the perfect healthy lunch.
 Have you ever wondered how top nutritionist Eve Kalinik spends her day?
-Here she tells us what she eats and what she gets up to in step by step detail.
+Here she tells us what she eats in step by step detail.